China says North Korean situation more serious by the day

 BEIJING: The situation on the Korean peninsula is getting more serious by the day and cannot be allowed to spin out of control, Chinese Foreign Minister Wang Yi told his German counterpart, the state-run China News Service said on Thursday.

-A resolution to the North Korea issue cannot only rely on sanctions and not talks, Wang said, meeting German Foreign Minister Sigmar Gabriel on the sidelines of a United Nations meeting in New York on Wednesday, the report added.
+"We call on all parties to be calmer than calm and not let the situation escalate out of control," Wang reportedly said while meeting German Foreign Minister Sigmar Gabriel on the sidelines of a United Nations meeting in New York on Wednesday.

+A resolution to the North Korea issue cannot only rely on sanctions and not talks, Wang stressed.

+His comments came as the war of words between Pyongyang and Washington continued.

+In an address at the UN General Assembly on Tuesday, US President Donald Trump escalated his standoff with North Korea over its nuclear challenge, threatening to "totally destroy" the country of 26 million people if the North threatened the United States and its allies.